New Wave of ERISA Lawsuits

 Next Steps:

 Employers that sponsor a group medical plan which includes a tobacco surcharge should revisit the program to ensure compliance with applicable laws.
-To minimize risk of a lawsuit, employers be able to answer yes to the following:
+To minimize risk of a lawsuit, employers must be able to answer yes to the following:

 1. Is a reasonable alternative standard available to those that use tobacco?